strategy-coach/expectations-outcomes-hub-theme-jan-2025/README-Theme.md

 - Multiple Markdown files can be added with this configuration, and their titles will appear under the **Featured Blogs** card.

+### 8\. **What's Next?**

+- Displays a list of titles from Markdown files configured with the whatsNext frontmatter.
+The order of items can be also specified

+- ```
+  home:
+    whatsNext:
+      category: "whatsNext"
+      order: 2

 **Combination Frontmatter**
 ---------------------------